 This item was last sold on : 03/16/17

 |Four Corners Growers||Homepage|

-California Kaffir limes are available in spring with a peak season in fall.
+Kaffir limes are available year-round with a peak season in the winter months.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |ARHE Cuisine Corporation - Cocina Sirena||San Diego CA||619-564-8970|